rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 This tutorial picks up from <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README to the mac-setup scripts on GitHub</a>, which provides steps to run the bash scripts to install apps on Macs.
-So first finish reading that about "shbangs" and Bash shell versions.
+So first finish reading that about "shbangs" and grep for Bash shell versions.

 NOTE: This page is still actively under construction (as of April 26, 2018).